 This creamy, sweet Strawberry Piña Colada smoothie blends coconut, pineapple, and strawberries for a fun twist on the classic.
-(Non-alcoholic.)
+(No alcohol.)

-Try some other frozen dessert drinks like Jamba Juice Strawberry Wild, Caribbean Passion Smoothie, or traditional Pina Colada.
+Try some other frozen drinks like this Jamba Juice Strawberry Wild, this Caribbean Passion Smoothie, or this Pina Colada.

 Strawberry Piña Colada smoothies.